caltechlibrary/dataset/dataset-v2-next.md

 Proposals
 ---------

+In moving to version 2 there will be breaking changes.

 1. (braking change) datasetd should should store data in a SQL engine that support JSON columns, e.g. MySQL 8
   a. should improve performance and allow for better concurrent usage
   b. improve frames support
   c. facilitate integration with fulltext search engines, e.g. Lunr,
      Solr, Elasticsearch
-2. Frames for a pairtree based dataset could be implemented using a SQLite3 db rather than a simple collection of JSON documents representing the frame.
-This should extend performance and make frames more flexible, this would also allow indexing attributes and potentionally search and sorting
+2. Cleanup frames and clarify their behavior, position the code for persisting frames efficiently. (e.g. frames implemented using SQLite 3 database and tables)
-3. Versioning of attachments needs to be more automatic.
+3. Versioning of attachments needs to be automatic.
 A set of four version keywords could make it easier.
   a. __set__ would set the initial version number (defaults to 0.0.0)
   b. __patch__ would increment the patch number in the semver, if